South Carolina Center for Rural and Primary Healthcare (CRPH)

 Video 7: The Social Pandemic - Intersecting Injustices

-We hear from a Black woman as she describes the traumatizing combination of concurrent pandemics - COVID-19 and violence against African Americans - and their impact on her pregnancy experience.
+We hear from a woman as she describes the overwhelming combination of the COVID-19 pandemic and social challenges, and their impact on her pregnancy experience.

 Video 8: Not Anymore - Miscarriage

-We hear from a Latinx immigrant woman about her miscarriage experience and its impact on empowering her to ask questions and to speak directly about her healthcare needs.
+We hear from a woman about her miscarriage experience and its impact on empowering her to ask questions and to speak directly about her healthcare needs.

 Video 9: Experiencing Pregnancy and Houselessness

-We hear from a Black woman about her pregnancy experience while being unhoused, the multiple barriers she faced to find care, and the constant stigma she encountered.
+We hear from a woman about her pregnancy experience while being unhoused and the multiple barriers she faced to find care.

 Video 10: Full Theater Performance